 Within the prudential indicators there are a number of key indicators to ensure that activities operate within well defined limits.
-One of these is that the Commissioner needs to ensure that its gross debt does not (except in the short term), exceed the total of the CFR in the preceding year plus the estimates of any
+One of these is that the Commissioner needs to ensure that its gross debt does not (except in the short term), exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2015-2016 and the following two financial years.
+This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue purposes.

-The Chief Finance Officer reports that the Office of the Police & Crime Commissioner complied with this prudential indicator in the current year and does not envisage difficulties for the future.
+The CFO reports that this prudential indicator in the current year and does not envisage difficulties for the future.
 This view takes into account current commitments, existing plans, and the proposals in this budget report.

-3.2 Treasury Indicators: limits to borrowing activity
+3.3 Treasury Indicators: limits to borrowing activity